 It may refer to the list that follows, for “family or household members” who are “presumed to know of any vehicle use by the offender that is contrary to law.”

 Though seemingly ambiguous, that last phrase refers to past “vehicle use by the offender that is contrary to law.”

 But this presumption is rebuttable.
 And so it does not change the burden of proof, already upon the owner asserting the innocent owner defense.

 In other words, the burden is on the owner asserting lack of knowledge that he or she did not know.

-Thomas Gallagher is a Minneapolis DWI Defense Lawyer who regularly represent people in forfeiture cases.
+Thomas Gallagher is a Minneapolis DWI Defense Lawyer who regularly represents people in forfeiture cases.